 FICO Scores are just the tip of the iceberg.
 You may have dozens of other credit scores you’re not aware of.

 The other main scoring model you’ll run into is the VantageScore.
-The three major credit bureaus — Equifax®, Experian®, and TransUnion® — teamed up in 2006 to create the independently managed firm VantageScore Solutions, which just released the fourth and latest version of its credit scoring model, the VantageScore 4.0.
+The three major credit-reporting agencies — Equifax®, Experian®, and TransUnion® — teamed up in 2006 to create the independently managed firm VantageScore Solutions, which just released the fourth and latest version of its credit scoring model, the VantageScore 4.0.
 (The previous version, VantageScore 3.0, is still widely used.)

 Why are my credit scores different?